fluxninja/aperture/docs/content/introduction.md

     url: "/applying-policies/rate-limiting",
   },
   {
-    title: "Intelligent Workload Classification",
+    title: "Workload Prioritization",
-    description: "Aperture provides a weighted fair queuing scheduler to ensure that the most critical workloads are served first based on the requirements of your application.
-Requirements are defined in a policy which helps Aperture to classify the workloads into different classes.",
+    description: "Aperture provides a weighted fair queuing scheduler to ensure that the most critical workloads are served first based on the requirements of your application.",
     url: "/applying-policies/service-protection/workload-prioritization",
   },
   {